SC EPSCoR Solicitation Number 12-GE2021

 - How well qualified is the PI/Co-PI team to conduct the proposed activities.

 - The adequacy of available resources to carry out the proposed activities.

-- How well the proposed research integrates modeling/simulations with experiments.
+- MADE in SC Proposals Only - How well the proposed research integrates modeling/simulations with experiments.

 - The likelihood that the research will lead to extramural funding.